 When your mascaras hit the dust, simply give the brush a very (very) good wash and ta-da, you’ve got yourself a spooly for keeping them eyebrows under control!

 Tape is great for creating a great sharp crisp wing, but when you haven’t got time for that or just don’t want to ruin your foundation.
 Create a slight wing and using your little fingers nail, gently pull your nail along the liner.
 Super simple and quick.

-Use bronzer as a eyeshadow, use eyeshadow (think pink) as blusher, Use (clean) lip pencils as eyeliner and eyeliner as lip liner.
-Makeup really is about having fun and being creative, not just about looking hawt as shit, even though I'm sure you do that pretty well!
+Use bronzer as an eyeshadow, use eyeshadow (think pink) as blusher, Use (clean) lip pencils as eyeliner and eyeliner as a lip liner.
+Makeup really is about having fun and being creative, not just about looking hawt as shit, even though I’m sure you do that pretty well!

-Look at your makeup bag in a whole different light (kinky!) and you could well of found yourself a whole lot more products to play with.
+Look at your makeup bag in a whole different light (kinky!) and you could well have found yourself a whole lot more products to play with.